netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 The **Context** tab shows `rabbitmq-5bb66bb6c9-6xr5b` as the container's image name, which means this container is running a [RabbitMQ](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/rabbitmq) workload.

 Click the **Metrics** tab to see real-time metrics from that container.
-Unsurprisingly, it shows spike in CPU utilization at regular intervals.
+Unsurprisingly, it shows a spike in CPU utilization at regular intervals.

 ![Viewing real-time container